atcg/cPWP/README.md

 the number of free threads you have available.
 Otherwise, reduce the chunk size to reduce RAM usage.

+*** Maximim chunk size ***
+tl;dr: Just set the chunk size to 10000 and you should be fine.
+Setting a large chunk size doesn't make the software run appreciably faster.
+This will probably be defaulted in the future.

+For those interested, the chunk size tells the software how many loci to analyze at a time for each thread.
 For example, let's say you have a machine with 32 cores and 8GB of RAM, with read count data for 100,000,000 loci and 1,000 individuals.
 The binary read counts file would be 100000000*1000*2 = 200 billion bytes in size.
 If you want to use all 32 cores, then you need to set the chunk size so that 32 * 2 * chunk size * number of samples is smaller than 8GB (about 8 billion).
 So the absolute maximum chunk size would be about 8 billion / (32 * 2 * 1000) = 125,000.

 In practice, you shouldn't try to maximize the chunk size.
-In the scenario above I'd set the chunk size to 100,000, for instance, to leave some RAM available on the machine.
+In the scenario above I'd just set the chunk size to 10,000, for instance, to leave RAM available on the machine.
+Also, if total loci / (chunk size * threads) is not a perfect integer, the remaining loci after all full chunks have run will be processed on a single thread.
+By setting the chunk size relatively small you ensure that this final single-threaded chunk will be relatively small.
+This setting will likely be hard coded in the future.